readthedocs/readthedocs.org/docs/user/custom-domains.rst

 Considerations for custom domain usage
 --------------------------------------

-Some Open Source projects have seen their domains expire.
+Some open source projects have seen their domains expire.
 Even prominent ones.
 **It's important that you give the responsibility for managing your domain to someone reliable in your organization.**